Learn about the different adaptation types considered when calculating and validating flood projections on Flood Factor.

 Marsh or wetland creation projects consist of the construction of a marsh or wetland on a site that never existed before.
-Constructed marsh and wetlands are built in places specifically for water to be stored, whether from agricultural runoff, wastewater or stormwater.
-In the case of their role in storing stormwater, they reduce flooding inland of constructed marsh and wetland project sites.
+Constructed marshes and wetlands are built in places specifically for water to be stored, whether from agricultural runoff, wastewater, or stormwater.
+In the case of their role in storing stormwater, they reduce flooding inland at constructed marsh and wetland project sites.

 Planting marsh grass on the shoreline - Fort Eustis, Virginia

 Marsh or wetland restoration projects consist of the reconstruction of a marsh or wetland.
 Many wetlands have been drained to create agricultural land or filled to accommodate urban sprawl.
 Restoration is the process of returning marshes to the landscape to replace those lost in the past.
 Restoration can be done on a large scale, such as by allowing rivers to flood naturally in the spring, or on a small scale by returning wetlands to urban landscapes.
 These projects recreate important spaces for water to be stored, therefore reducing flooding inland of it.

 Parker River National Wildlife Refuge Coastal Wetlands - Newburyport, Massachusetts